THE CRLL’S STANCE

 “Copyright 1990 Datazine Publications.
 All rights reserved by the publisher, artists, and authors.”

 The CRLL will honor these requests to protect all the zines in the collection, whether specifically stated or not.
-If you find hardcopy zines posted online that have obviously come from the library’s collection (if there’s the tell-tale CRLL sticker on the cover, say), the zine was scanned and shared without the CRLL’s knowledge, cooperation, involvement, or approval.
+If you find scans, pdfs, or other types of files of hardcopy zines posted online obviously from the library’s collection (if there’s the tell-tale CRLL sticker on the cover, say), the zine was scanned or copied and shared without the CRLL’s cooperation, involvement, or approval.

-Though some might wish otherwise, the zines in the CRLL collection will not be scanned and made digitally available online without the specific consent of the editors and/or authors.
+Though some might wish otherwise, the CRLL will not authorize the zines in its collection to be made digitally available online without the specific consent of the editors and/or authors.
 (Winterfest Online has an archive of zines, “Finally Online” – all posted with permission.)
 Some authors have been asked and permission has been soundly denied.
 Professional reasons have been cited; in some cases it is personal preference.
 Privacy is regularly mentioned as a serious concern.
-To override such reservations would be simply, flatly, altogether wrong.
+To override such reservations would be altogether wrong.

-Further, yes, some editors, authors, or artists cannot be found to ask, but that does not give us license to reproduce their work and put it online.
+Yes, some editors, authors, or artists cannot be found to ask, but that does not give us license to reproduce their work and put it online.
 Silence is not consent.
+Some authors have passed away, but their work remains protected as they would have wished in life.
+(As example, J. A. Cliffe, quoted above, died a few years ago.
+Given the directness of her “do not reproduce” statement, it’s hard to imagine she would give permission to reproduce her work.)